-Ralf Brandstatter, CEO, Volkswagen, has hinted that the VW ID.4 launch in India won’t happen.
-In a conference call yesterday, Brandstatter said that the Indian market is not mature for electric cars and that a proper EV infrastructure is not in place yet.
+In September last year, Ralf Brandstatter, CEO, Volkswagen, said that the Indian market is not mature for electric cars and that a proper EV infrastructure is not in place yet.
 He also pointed out that EVs are too expensive for India.

 Brandstatter said that Volkswagen keeps a close watch on India, but it hasn’t decided whether it will bring the MEB platform (Modularen E-Antriebs-Baukasten) to the country.
-Until now, the VW ID.4 was expected as one of the biggest electric car launches in India by next year, though a low-volume one.
+Until now, the VW ID.4 was expected as one of the biggest electric car launches in India by early 2022, though a low-volume one.

-The MEB platform, be it in the original or the ‘lite’ version, would need extensive cost-cutting for it to make sense in India.
+The MEB platform, be it in the original or the ‘lite’ version, needs extensive cost-cutting to make sense in India.
 If there’s a remote chance that Volkswagen Group would even consider such a capital-intensive move, it would only happen if the local subsidiary can convince Wolfsburg that that there’s enough demand for electric cars.

 Volkswagen Group is already investing one billion euros in implementation of the MQB A0 IN platform-backed India 2.0 project.
-This massive investment won’t start generating cash until next year, which is when the first MQB A0 IN model will go on sale.
-Amortization of this investment would be the company’s priority before it looks at bringing down new platforms and localizing them.
+This massive investment won’t start generating cash until later this year, which is when the first MQB A0 IN models, the Skoda Kushaq and the VW Taigun, go on sale.
+Amortization of the investment would be the priority before bringing down new platforms and localizing them.
 The punitive tariffs and measures by the government to curtail imports put importing MEB cars for mass sales out of the question.